MadelonGorter/MadelonGorter.github.io/content/assignments/01-getting_started.md

 ## Reflective Questions
 ### **Question 1**
-Tinkering is widely associated with trial-and-error and brainstorming.
-Find dictionary definitions of the three techniques, and compare them.
-Does the definition of tinkering match the definition we have in the course?
-Also, ask a generative AI tool for the definitions and differences.
-Which aspects does the answer provided miss?

 Definitions according to the Cambridge Dictionary [1]
 - Tinkering: to make small changes to something, especially in an attempt to repair or improve it
 - Trial-and-error: a way of achieving an aim or solving a problem by trying a number of different methods and learning from the mistakes that you make